HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

        - 3-5 more specific topic tags e.g. `#perceptuomotor-control` or `#CRISPR` or `#glioblastoma`
   - Your message should follow roughly this schema:
 ```
-# Brief project description
+# Brief project description (note there is a SPACE between the # and the text, denoting an `H1 heading`)
 {1-2 sentences about what you want to focus on for your capstone project}

-## Topic tags
+## Topic tags (note that there are TWO ##, denoting `H2 heading`)

-#general-topic-tag1
+#general-topic-tag1 (note there is NO SPACE between the # and the text, denoting `#tag`)
+#general-topic-tag2
+#general-topic-tag3

+#specific-topic-tag1
+#specific-topic-tag2
+#specific-topic-tag3
 ```

+NOTES -
+- You can and will be changing this message regularly, so don't over think it!
+You're not getting married to it, so just get something down and you can and will  tweak/hone/improve continuously moving forward
-By the way, this practice of changing the bot's behavior by changing its system prompt is called [Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering)
+- By the way, this practice of changing the bot's behavior by changing its system prompt is called [Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering)

 #### Step 2 - Make a channel for each topic
 - Make a channel for each major topic in your space